sda-community-plugins/Fortify-WIE/README.md

 * [x] **Create Scan from Template** - Create a new simple scan from a template
 * [x] **Create Scan from Settings File** - Create a new simple scan from an uploaded settings file
 * [x] **Get Scan Status** - Gets the status of a previously initiated scan
-* [x] **Create Scan Report** - Create a HTML report of a previously initiated scan.
+* [x] **Create Scan Report** - Create a HTML report of a previously initiated scan

 Note: this plugin is designed to be used when [WebInspect Enterprise](https://www.microfocus.com/en-us/products/webinspect-dynamic-analysis-dast/overview) has been integrated with [Software Security Center](https://www.microfocus.com/en-us/products/software-security-assurance-sdlc/overview).
- It is recommended that a specific user is created for executing the integration.
+It is recommended that a specific Software Security Center (e.g. da_service_user) user is created for executing the integration.

 ### Installing the plugin